redhat-nfvpe/container-perf-tools/README.md

 name/value pairs under the container env spec.

 The common env variables include:
-+ tool: which performance test to run, essentially it is one of the tool directory names
++ tool: which performance test to run, essentially it is one of the tool directory names (e.g. cyclictest, oslat)

 The tool specific variables will be mentioned under each tool section.